turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - MEMORY_BARRIER <br/>
 Memory barriers are used to wait for UAV writes to finish, or in other words to wait for shaders to finish that are writing to a BIND_UNORDERED_ACCESS resource.
 The `GPUBarrier::memory.resource` member is a pointer to the GPUResource to wait on.
 If it is nullptr, than the barrier means "wait for every UAV write that is in flight to finish".
 - IMAGE_BARRIER <br/>
 Image barriers are stating resource state transition for [textures](#textures).
-The most common use case for example is to transition from `IMAGE_LAYOUT_RENDERTARGET` to `IMAGE_LAYOUT_SHADER_RESOURCE`, which means that the [RenderPass](#render-passes) that writes to the texture as render target must finish before the barrier, and the texture can be used as a read only shader resource after the barrier.
+The most common use case for example is to transition from `RESOURCE_STATE_RENDERTARGET` to `RESOURCE_STATE_SHADER_RESOURCE`, which means that the [RenderPass](#render-passes) that writes to the texture as render target must finish before the barrier, and the texture can be used as a read only shader resource after the barrier.
 There are other cases that can be indicated using the `GPUBarrier::image.layout_before` and `GPUBarrier::image.layout_after` states.
 The `GPUBarrier::image.resource` is a pointer to the resource which will have its state changed.
-If the texture's `layout` (as part of the TextureDesc) is not `IMAGE_LAYOUT_SHADER_RESOURCE`, the layout must be transitioned to `IMAGE_LAYOUT_SHADER_RESOURCE` before binding as shader resource.
+If the texture's `layout` (as part of the TextureDesc) is not `RESOURCE_STATE_SHADER_RESOURCE`, the layout must be transitioned to `RESOURCE_STATE_SHADER_RESOURCE` before binding as shader resource.
 The image layout can also be transitioned using a [RenderPass](#render-passes), which should be preferred to `GPUBarrier`s.
 - BUFFER_BARRIER <br/>
 Similar to `IMAGE_BARRIER`, but for [GPU Buffer](#gpu-buffers) state transitions.